Fellowship Program Director: Eaton Lin, M.D.

-The Neuroradiology division offers a one-year ACGME-accredited diagnostic Neuroradiology fellowship at NewYork-Presbyterian Hospital/Weill Cornell Medicine with an option for a secondary-year of subspecialty training.
-NewYork-Presbyterian Hospital is the #1 hospital in New York and #4 hospital nationally as ranked by US News and World Report.
-Furthermore, the hospital is ranked #4 nationally for Neurology and Neurosurgery research and clinical care.
+The Neuroradiology division offers a one-year ACGME-accredited diagnostic Neuroradiology fellowship at NewYork-Presbyterian Hospital/Weill Cornell Medicine (NYPH/WCM) with an option for a secondary-year of subspecialty training.
+NewYork-Presbyterian Hospital is the top hospital in New York and one of the top hospitals nationally as ranked by US News and World Report.
+Furthermore, the hospital is ranked #3 nationally for Neurology and Neurosurgery research and clinical care.
 Weill Cornell Medicine is a top 10 medical school nationally and home to one of the premier radiology training programs in the country.

-Weekly, multi-disciplinary conferences are emphasized with Neuroradiology, Neurology, Neurological Surgery, Otolaryngology, Ophthalmology, Orthopedics, Physiatry, and Pain-Anesthesia.
-Fellows attend and present at all interdisciplinary conferences including Tumor Board/ Neuropathology, Gamma Knife, Neurovascular, Head and Neck Case Conference and Tumor Board, Epilepsy, Spine, Neurovascular, and Ophthalmology conferences.
-There is a well-developed fellowship curriculum including twice weekly didactic lectures.
+Weekly, multi-disciplinary conferences are emphasized with Neuroradiology collaborating with Neurology, Neurological Surgery, Endocrinology, Otolaryngology, Ophthalmology, Orthopedics, Pediatrics, Physiatry, and Pain-Anesthesia departments.
+Fellows attend and present at numerous interdisciplinary conferences including Brain Tumor Board/Neuropathology, Neurovascular, Head and Neck Tumor Board, Pediatrics, Pediatric Neurosurgery, Stereotactic Radiosurgery, Epilepsy, Spine, and Ophthalmology conferences.
+There is a comprehensive fellowship educational curriculum including at least twice weekly didactic lectures.
 There are also dedicated pediatric neuroradiology and head and neck radiology lecture curriculums designed for the fellows.

-The neuroradiology attending/faculty members at NYPH are involved in numerous research projects that cover a wide range of topics and techniques, such as CT and MR perfusion, MR neurography, molecular imaging, fMRI, diffusion tensor imaging in TBI, neoplastic disease, cerebrovascular diseases, and neurodegenerative diseases.
+The neuroradiology attending/faculty members at NYPH are involved in numerous research projects that cover a wide range of topics and techniques, such as CT and MR perfusion, MR neurography, molecular imaging, fMRI, MR guided focused ultrasound, diffusion tensor imaging in TBI, neoplastic disease, cerebrovascular diseases, and neurodegenerative diseases.
 Fellows are strongly encouraged to become involved in a project of their own interest as the primary investigator.

 There is an option for a second year of fellowship training and clinical instructor experience for trainees seeking additional research and subspecialty experience.